Cluj Napoca Crusaders: History

-Crusaders was founded on February 13, 2010, when they had the first training session together as a team ,and the coach Rafael Ruiz met them face to face for the first time, finding only a group of individuals who did not know about American football, but had a desire to learn and become an organized team.
+Crusaders was founded on February 13, 2010, when they had the first training session together as a team, and the coach Rafael Ruiz met them face to face for the first time, finding only a group of individuals who did not know about American football, but had a desire to learn and become an organized team.

-The first months were difficult, not having a field to train ans usually renting small synthetic pitches and having new people in training, without equipment (shoulderpads, helmets and training equipment).
+The first months were difficult, not having a field to train ans usually renting small synthetic pitches and having new people in training, without equipment (shoulder pads, helmets and training equipment).

 After a month and a half of training, they had their first scrimmage (non-special teams) in Bucharest against the Bucharest Predators on April 10, 2010, which they lost without scoring a point and being stopped at the 1 yard four times.
 The final score is still uncertain.

 After two weeks, the Predators came to Cluj on April 24, 2010, to return the visit with a scrimmage (special teams, but no extra points or field goals due to the absence of posts).
 The match was played on the field of Baciu in Cluj.
 The score was Bucharest Predators 24-6 Cluj Crusaders, Crusaders scoring their first points on a blocked punt.

 In July 2010, the Crusaders became an NGO association and Club Sportiv Cluj Crusaders was born.
-In the same month, with Warriors and Lions, theybegan to organize the first National Football Championship (CNFA) being played in three stages, in Timișoara, Cluj and Bucharest.
+In the same month, with Warriors and Lions, they began to organize the first National Football Championship (CNFA) being played in three stages, in Timișoara, Cluj and Bucharest.

 The Crusaders played the first official match of the Romanian Championship against Timișoara Lions, winning 42-0, and scoring the first touchdown of a national championship with a kick off return.

 The team participated in the first RoBowl and lost 51–12 the championship against the Warriors in November 2010.

 In early 2011, the Crusaders created a powerlifting team.
 The first powerlifting contest was held in Cluj-Napoca with three weight categories giving medals to the top three places and the best lifters.
 It also started to develop relations with the Romanian Federation of Powerlifting, assisting in the Sub-Juniors National Championship 2011, where the coach Rafael Ruiz participated as a referee, having 12 years of experience as a powerlifter and referee.

 On March 26, 2011, the first organized tryouts of the Cluj Crusaders to recruit new people took place, growing from a team of 19 in 2010 to 34 registered players for the 2011 season.

 Cluj Crusaders was the first team in Romania offering insurance to players.

 In an effort to promote more the sport, the team organized with Timișoara Lions a tournament that is expected to become tradition between these two cities, The Cupa de Vest.
 The first round took place in Timișoara and the final took place in Cluj-Napoca, where the Crusaders claimed victory and the cup.